Kyostenas/prettyTables/README.md

 # prettyTables

-This library is under development, and may suffer changes, however the base structure will not
+This library is under development, and may suffer changes.
-change anymore.

 Feel free to make issues, suggestions, or pull requests.